Escape breathing apparatus: Applications

-Early escape sets were rebreathers and were typically used to escape from submarines with a depleted air supply that, for technical or military reasons, were unable to surface.
-One example is the Davis Submerged Escape Apparatus.
-Escape sets were also used ashore, e.g. in the mining industry, and for escape from tanks (Amphibious Tank Escape Apparatus).
+Early escape sets were often rebreathers and were typically used to escape from submarines that were unable to surface.
+Escape sets are also used ashore, in the mining industry, and by the military for escape from tanks.

 The small open-circuit scuba Helicopter Aircrew Breathing Device has the similar purpose of providing breathing gas to escape from a ditched helicopter.